 Quality of Life

 Many people discover the area when they vacation in this captivating location.
 They come to the area to enjoy Table Rock Lake and its proximity to one of America’s most popular family tourism destinations, Branson.
 Many visitors come back to stay.
 They buy or build their dream home, raise their families and continue their careers, or they retire in this recreation-rich environment.
 Each of the four seasons in the Ozarks brings its own color palette to the countryside.
-Generally mild winters make the Stone County area a mecca for people who want to escape the harsh northern climate.
+Generally, mild winters make the Stone County area ideal for people who want to escape the harsh northern climate.

 Homes are readily available in all sizes and types.
 They have one thing in common, and that’s country living.
 There’s no such thing as “urban” in Stone County.
 About 78 percent of residents live outside the corporate limits of the small towns.

 With a county population of 28,658 in 2000, that’s 50 percent more than Stone County’s 1990 population of 19,078 people, according to the U.S. Census Bureau.
 Rapid growth still leaves plenty of “elbow room” at an average of 62 persons per square mile.

 Jobs are plentiful in Stone County’s tourism industry.
 The area’s largest employer, Silver Dollar City, offers seasonal positions to people of all ages at the famous theme park and related businesses.
 Construction-related employment is also plentiful to keep pace with the rapid construction of homes.
 Several businesses considered “light” industry are located with the county’s boundaries, and other environmentally compatible industries are invited in the ongoing process of economic development.

 The modest cost of living, good schools, effective law enforcement, convenient access to health care, active volunteer opportunities, plenty of civic and religious organizations, and unlimited recreational features appeal to families and retirees who consider Stone County as their next home.